chrisweb/chris.lu/README.md

 as I mentioned above you can mix server and client components, for example if you explicitly state that component is a client component but then inside of it use a server component or vice versa

-so a component with no statement, a component located into a segment folder if loaded by a client component will also be considered being a client component without having to explicitly add the 'use client' statement on top
+so a component with no statement, a component located into a segment directory if loaded by a client component will also be considered being a client component without having to explicitly add the 'use client' statement on top

 TODO: show example of server component, show it printing a message in the terminal, then re-use it but his time being imported into a client component and it just works (no need to add 'use client' statement) and show that now the message appears in the browser console and not the server anymore